laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

 ## Verification:
 - Access the BIG-IP virtual server: http://??bigip external IP address??
 - The following should be configured on the BIG-IP:
-  - new partition with virtual servere, pool, and the Kubernetes nodes as pool members.
+  - New partition with virtual server, pool, and the Kubernetes nodes as pool members.
+- The BIG-IP Controller is deployed as a pod in the kube-system namespace.
+``$ kubectl get pods -n kube-system
+NAME                                         READY   STATUS    RESTARTS   AGE [...] k8s-bigip-ctlr-deployment-7f56b674ff-lj5kk   1/1     Running   0          85s
+[...]``

 ## Destroy
 Copy and paste the following commands: